 A keen Rajasthani horse polo player, Shiv Pratap Singh is involved in the preservation and curation of the region’s art and architecture including his family’s holdings.
 His extensive personal connections to people and places ensure very special insider moments for our travellers.More > UPCOMING TOURS >

 Timothy Jackson, (B.Ed.
-99) divides his time between home in Nelson B.C. and time as a safari guide in South Africa.
+99) divides his time between home in Nelson B.C. and time hosting and leading safaris in Southern & Eastern Africa.
 He undertook formal field and trails guide training in South Africa and completed his full trails guide training in northern Kruger where we’ll be spending time on this tour.
 Timothy’s long-standing connections to the people and places we will be visiting make this a very special experience.More > UPCOMING TOURS >

 Tony Beck is a freelance naturalist and professional photographer based in Ottawa.
 His award winning work appears in many books, websites, magazines & calendars.
 He teaches birdwatching and nature photography courses both independently and through a variety of institutions.
 Tony has earned the rank of Ambassador for Nikon Canada.More > UPCOMING TOURS >

 Vikram Vij is an Indian-born Canadian chef, cookbook author, and television personality.
 He is a passionate supporter of the sustainable food industry and has championed many causes including the Vancouver Aquarium’s Ocean Wise Sustainable Seafood Program and the UBC Farm.More > UPCOMING TOURS >